** Permanently closed **

 It’s more like each guest gets their own “room;” each “room” is a fairly spacious capsule.

 Check in at the Capsule Hotel Riverside is simple; they’re used to foreign travelers.
 The hotel itself is literally right next to the exit of the Asakusa Station (from the Ginza Line).
-It has two entrances, one that is thin, sketchy looking strairs, and the other is the main entrance of Hotel New Gyominso (they share a lobby).
+It has two entrances: one featuring thin, sketchy looking strairs, and the other being the main entrance of Hotel New Gyominso (they share a lobby).
 I recommend using the Hotel New Gyominso entrance.
 With some well-placed gestures and charades, you should be checked-in in no time.